choria-io/website/blog/content/post/2021/12/07/aaa_improvements.md

 |`org_admin`|Can access all subjects and data in the broker within the organisation|
 |`service`|Allowed to have a JWT that exceeds the default maximum life cycle|

-In addition to this, clients now have a Ed25519 private key and they sign a nonce on the broker to connect.
+In addition to this, clients now have a Ed25519 private key and they sign a [nonce](https://en.wikipedia.org/wiki/Nonce) on the broker to connect.
 This serves the same purpose as the private key in a mTLS setup - it confirms you are the rightful owner of the JWT you present to the server and to AAA.
 The public key is baked into the JWT and signed by the Login Service.
-So you can only use a JWT if you have the matching ed25519 seed (private key).
+So you can only use a JWT if you have the matching Ed25519 seed (private key).

 ```json
 {